jmcarp/ebike-library-cville/content/_index.md

 > Read about us in [Charlottesville Tomorrow](https://www.cvilletomorrow.org/wanna-try-an-e-bike-josh-carp-will-lend-you-his/)!

+We're a free e-bike lending library serving the Charlottesville area.
+You can visit and test-ride any of our e-bikes, or take one home for up to a week at a time.
+To sign up to borrow an e-bike, fill out [our signup form](https://forms.gle/9dx8FcBxav17x7C38) or email us at hi@ebikelibrarycville.org.

 # Why e-bikes?

 E-bikes are much like standard bicycles, but use an electric pedal assist system